The Bankrate promise

 - There are apps for just about every aspect of the home improvement process.

 - Some of the mobile apps are free to download but will charge a monthly or a one-time fee to use some of its features.

 - Most of the apps provide a one-stop experience to help guide users through the many phases of finding, hiring and paying contractors.

 Are you looking to start a home remodeling project?
 Help is only a smartphone away — and we don’t mean for calling contractors.
 Welcome to the world of home improvement apps.

 Available for phones and tablets, these apps are specifically geared toward answering basic or complex questions, scouting out resources, and helping you complete nearly any type of home improvement project.

 Home improvement apps for construction and repairs

 - Stanley Level: An essential part of hanging any frame or building a straight dresser, shelf, or table is checking to see whether your project is level.
-Mess up the leveling, and you’ll go crazy coping with a crooked picture or slanted piece of furniture.
-Avoid digging out your old traditional lever by employing the balance sensors in your phone through the Stanley level.
-It works for furnishings, picture alignment, angle measurement, slope, verticality and inclination.
+Mess up the leveling, and you’ll have to with a crooked picture or slanted piece of furniture.
+The Stanley level app is more convenient than a traditional level and it works for furnishings, alignment, angle measurements and more.